dask/dask-jobqueue/docs/source/configuration.rst

 be no larger than the size of a single machine in your cluster.

 Separately you will specify how many jobs to deploy using the scale method.
-You can either specify the number of jobs, or the total number of cores or memory that you want.
+You can either specify the number of workers, or the total number of cores or memory that you want.

 .. code-block:: python

-   cluster.scale(2)  # launch 2 jobs, each of which starts 6 worker processes
+   cluster.scale(jobs=2)  # launch 2 workers, each of which starts 6 worker processes
    cluster.scale(cores=48)  # Or specify cores or memory directly cluster.scale(memory="200 GB")  # Or specify cores or memory directly